Harsha200812/A-Simple-DOM-Based-XSS-Detection-Script/README.md

 ## Contact

-For any questions, reach out via [your email] or connect on [LinkedIn/GitHub].
+For any questions, reach out via harshamanchala28@gmail.com